JBQuim/Boolean-Circuit-Evolution/README.md

 ### Networks of logic gates

 Networks of logic gates are used as a model problem.
 Networks of NAND gates can encode any boolean function depending on how these gates are wired together.
 NAND gates take in two inputs and output `True` if either of them is `False`.
 The problem statement is therefore to find the smallest such network that implements a given boolean function.
-To be acted upon by the evolutionary algorith, every potential solution has to be encoded by a genome.
+To be acted upon by the evolutionary algorithm, every potential solution has to be encoded by a genome.
 Every two numbers in the genome represent the inputs of a gate (see Fig. 1).
 Negative numbers represent the inputs of the network and the output of the network is given by the output of gate 0.

 <p align="center">
   <img width="460"src="Figures/ExampleNetwork.PNG">